 1635 was home to a Doughty-Robinson Drug Store, later to be the long-time home to the Wiles-Smith Drug Store, with its iconic soda fountain.

-1651 at the corner at Rozelle, Happy Day Laundry started it 1-Day service in 1946, where it remained for 70 years until a fire destroyed the building last year (2016).
+1651 at the corner at Rozelle, Happy Day Laundry started it 1-Day service in 1946, where it remained for 70 years until a fire destroyed the building in 2016.

 Today we know it as the location of a Shell gas station and a drive-thru car wash, but through the 1980s the iconic corner on the south side of Union, between Rozelle and Belvedere, was home to the famous Fortune’s Belvedere drive-in, which served up Cokes, ice cream and memories for a half-century.
 The original Fortune’s started Downtown, and its most locally-famous location was the Fortune’s Jungle Garden, which was formerly on the south side of Union between Waldran and Somerville, where the 240 now exits.
 Fortune’s Belvedere was the third location, and is almost universally recognized as the first drive-in in the U.S. Stories of a Neighborhood: “Fortunes Drive-In was a magnet for area residents, young and old.
 In the thirties and forties, high school sorority meetings were held on Sunday afternoons, and afterward the girls all gathered at Fortune’s.
 Cokes were ten cents and an ice cream cone was a nickel.”